pulumi/examples/aws-ts-netlify-cms-and-oauth/cms-oauth/README.md

 # About the Project
 This OAuth Server Project is connected with CMS project which deploy on AWS S3 rather than on Netlify.
 In this way, it requires us to create a OAuth Client Server for Netlify CMS.
 Netlify use the Netlify Identity Service which provides OAuth provider server.
 Based on [Netlify's instruction](https://www.netlifycms.org/docs/external-oauth-clients/) of customize this step we need to provide our own OAuth client.

+In this example, we are using [Netlify CMS's Github backends](https://www.netlifycms.org/docs/github-backend/) for CMS, but the OAuth Provider code enabled more types of backends Bitbucket and Gitlab.
+If you are using these [backends](https://www.netlifycms.org/docs/backends-overview/), simply update the callback url you are register Github OAuth Applicationc (See step 1 in the Getting Started section) to be https://{{the domain of your OAuth App}}/bitbucket/callback or https://{{the domain of your OAuth App}}/gitlab/callback

 ## References
 The provider's content code is referencing to the [External OAuth Client example from Netlify CMS](https://www.netlifycms.org/docs/external-oauth-clients/).
 Here are some reference: